sakurity/securelogin/README.md

-cordova plugin add https://github.com/Crypho/cordova-plugin-scrypt.git cordova plugin add cordova-plugin-customurlscheme --variable URL_SCHEME=securelogin cordova plugin add cordova-plugin-splashscreen
+cordova plugin add https://github.com/Crypho/cordova-plugin-scrypt.git cordova plugin add cordova-plugin-customurlscheme --variable URL_SCHEME=securelogin cordova plugin add cordova-plugin-splashscreen cordova plugin add cordova-plugin-whitelist cordova plugin add cordova-plugin-device

 cordova run ios
 ```

-Problem?
-Remove and add.
+## Electron

-cordova platform remove ios;cordova platform add ios
+`electron-packager .
+"SecureLogin" --osx-sign --overwrite --arch=x64 --icon=./electron.icns`

 ## 2. Invest in more efficient derivation

 Inconsistent derivation is an issue among all platforms, especially for mobile.
-In the future current derivation scheme will be called "Weak" (18,6) and new ones will be added (like "Strong" for logN=18 p=20 )
+In the future current derivation scheme will be called "Weak" (18,6) and new ones will be added (like "Strong" for logN=18 p=20 ).
+Move to Argon2.

 ## 3. Design and branding